What is hemifacial microsomia?

 Surgical treatment

-As your child with hemifacial microsomia grows, he may need surgical treatment based on the severity and area affected.
+As your child with hemifacial microsomia grows, surgical treatment may be needed based on the severity and area affected.
 Not all children with hemifacial microsomia have problems in all of these areas.

 Below are some of the interventions your child may need.
 If you have any questions about treatment for your child, please talk to your child’s healthcare team or call the Division of Plastic, Reconstructive and Oral Surgery at 215-590-2208.

-• Eyelid differences: For children with eyelid differences, surgical procedures to reposition the lower lids and corners of the eyes may be required.
+- Eyelid differences: For children with eyelid differences, surgical procedures to repair or reposition the upper and lower eyelid may be required.

 For a distraction lengthening of the mandible, a surgeon cuts the mandible (jaw) in the center of its deficient region and implants a small device that allows the two bone segments to be distracted (pulled apart), creating a gap in the bone.
-New bone begins to form in the gap of the small jaw and the device is slowly widened until the jaw is appropriately-sized.
-When the jaw bone has been adjusted, it improves facial form and the way the top and bottom teeth fit together.
+New bone begins to form in the gap of the small jaw and the device is slowly opened until the the jaw reaches the appropriate size.
+When the jawbone has been adjusted, it improves facial form and the way the top and bottom teeth fit together.
 Mandibular distraction may need to be repeated as your child grows.

 As is the case for any patient with a complex craniofacial deformity, individual treatment varies depending upon the degree of involvement of the various structures.
 Your child’s individual treatment plan may vary from others similarly affected due to a variety of other factors.
 It is important that you see an experienced craniofacial team to manage and assess your child’s condition.